the World in a Shella vehicle for intercultural exchange and intellectual cross-pollination

 As a high-tech multi-purpose installation, WiaS is based on the dimensions of a standard sea container, yet folds out to be seven-fold of its original size.
 With a self-sufficient and energy-independent infrastructure, WiaS can function in any climate or geographical environment.
 It is powered by renewable energy (wind and solar) with an immense energy storage capacity and digital interface.
 In technical terms it is the world’s most powerful micro-grid technology for its size running on renewable energy.
 WiaS also utilises technologies that can be used without degrading either the environment or the values and lifestyles of the peoples it visits.

-If the above criteria is met and (THE GODS ARE PRESENT), we can go through with the invitation by the San (Bushmen) of a tiny village in the Kalahari Desert, to install a “coming of age” interdisciplinary-media project – essentially staged in a swap-shop situation with local people.
-WiaS will be remodelled into a cinema, a stage for theatre, and a workshop for film- making.
+If the above criteria is met and (THE GODS ARE PRESENT), we can go through with the invitation by the San (Bushmen) of a tiny village in the Kalahari Desert, to install a “coming of age” interdisciplinary-media project – essentially staged in a swap-shop situation to give voice to the indigenous people.
+WiaS will be remodeled into a cinema, a stage for theater, and a workshop for film- making.
 The title of these activities is WHILE THE GODS ARE ABSENT.
 The Inuit Mayor of Ilulissat in Greenland has also invited WiaS.
 The installation will be set up in villages to work together with the locals on pressing contemporary issues.

-The board of advisors for these ventures includes Charles Esche, previous director Van Abbe Museum, Eindhoven, Jan Pronk, previous Minister Foreign Affairs and Housing, prof. International Development ISS, The Hague, Paolo Bianchi, independent curator and art critic, Baden/Switzerland and Rob Docter, previous director of the Berlage Institute in Rotterdam, the Netherlands.
+The board of advisors for these ventures includes Charles Esche, previous director Van Abbe Museum, Eindhoven, Jan Pronk, previous Minister Development Cooperation, also Housing, Spatial Planning and the Environment, prof. International Development ISS, The Hague, Paolo Bianchi, independent curator and art critic, Baden/Switzerland and Rob Docter, previous director of the Berlage Institute in Rotterdam, the Netherlands.

 The practice-based artistic research conducted with WiaS has been chosen for hosting by the Australian organisation ‘Project Anywhere’ and presented at their symposium at Parsons New School NY.NY..